 In March 2011 Paul Wong joined SAM as a Portfolio Manager.
 Paul has more than 20 years of experience in the investment industry.
+Paul co-manages the Sprott Resource Class and supports several other portfolios, specifically identifying short selling opportunities.
 From January 2008 to March 2011, he was a Portfolio Manager with Natcan Investment Management, where he managed three natural resource related funds with more than \$350 million in combined assets.
 From May 2002 to January 2008, Paul was a proprietary trader with Scotia Capital, managing the bank's capital on a long/short basis.
 Prior to joining Scotia Capital, he held portfolio management positions with both TAL Global Asset Management and Jones Heward Investment Counsel.
 Paul earned his Bachelor of Science (specializing in petroleum geology) from the University of Toronto and holds a Chartered Financial Analyst designation.